 Tempos are best built into shorter long runs (think 90-120 min), due to the increased demand.
-A sample workout would be 20 minutes at 15K to half marathon pace wrapped into a 100-minute long run.
+A sample workout would be 20 minutes at 15K to half marathon pace wrapped into a long run (this workout comes from pioneering trail coaches at SWAP Running).
 Since you want to ensure good biomechanics during the tempo, that segment would occur earlier in the run after a 10-25 minute warm-up.

 20 minute warm up

 2 x 2 miles at half marathon pace with 1/2 mile jog in between.

 If it is your first marathon, the goal is to finish.
 Once you are training for subsequent marathons, you can start adding marathon pace miles to your long runs.